-The University of North Carolina at Asheville strives to create an open marketplace of ideas, and places a high value on the Constitutionally-protected freedom of speech, assembly and petition.
-Therefore, UNC Asheville strives to make all practicable areas on campus open to use by University groups or non-University groups that are sponsored by University groups, subject to reasonable restrictions such as protection of property, and the proper functioning of the University for its primary mission of education and those activities directly incidental to its mission.
-The purpose of this policy is to set forth the University’s guidelines and expectations regarding the utilization of Campus outdoor areas and exterior spaces by ‘University' and sponsored ‘non-University’ groups.
-Use of an outdoor area or exterior space by a University or sponsored non-University group does not mean that the University in any way supports, sanctions, or agrees with the policies and activities of the group.
+The University of North Carolina at Asheville (UNC Asheville) strives to create an open marketplace of ideas, and places a high value on the constitutionally-protected freedom of speech, assembly and petition.
+Therefore, UNC Asheville strives to make all practicable areas on campus open to use by University groups, non-University groups in designated areas, or sponsored non-University groups, subject to reasonable time, place and manner requirements to protect property, to ensure the proper functioning of the University for its primary educational, research and service mission, and to allow activities directly incidental to its mission to occur without disruption.
+The purpose of this policy is to set forth the University’s guidelines and expectations regarding the use of University space by University, sponsored non-University and non-University groups.
+Use of University space, or sponsorship by University groups, does not necessarily mean that the University in any way endorses the policies of the space user.

 III.
 Overriding Principles